How to Get Rid of Slugs Naturally

 I make sure to use food grade diatomaceous earth so I don’t have to worry about the residue of it being on my food.
 In fact, many people take it regularly for their health.
 If you’d like to find out more about the health benefits of taking diatomaceous earth, click here.

 Using diatomaceous earth in your garden for pest control keeps it natural and chemical free.
 When you wash your produce as you normally would, the diatomaceous earth is rinsed away.
 Click here to find out more about how diatomaceous earth works.

 Be careful not to rub your eyes with diatomaceous earth on your hands because it can scratch them.
 You also don’t want to inhale the dust as it could irritate your lungs.
 Use common sense when applying and storing any product.

-The only down side I have found to using Diatomaceous earth is it does not discriminate and can harm bees.
+The only downside I have found to using Diatomaceous earth is it does not discriminate and can harm bees.
 If you sprinkle it on flowering crops, you can cover them with a row cover so bees won’t approach them to pollinate.
 That will eliminate this problem.
 You can also apply diatomaceous earth in the late evening when bee activity decreases.
 Avoid putting it near the flowers where bees visit and you should be fine.

 Are you overrun with squash bugs in your garden?
 Check this out.

 Don’t forget to pin for later